What is pyrimethamine?

 - If you are pregnant or plan to become pregnant.
-Whether pyrimethamine can harm an unborn baby is unknown.
-Pyrimethamine should be used during pregnancy only if the potential benefits outweigh the risks.
-Talk to your health care provider about possible risks with taking pyrimethamine when pregnant.
+Pyrimethamine should be used during pregnancy only if the potential benefit justifies the potential risk to the .
+Talk to your health care provider about the risks and benefits of taking pyrimethamine during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV.